HCDigitalScholarship/ds-cookbook/MapsOrGeocoding/mapbox/README.md

 ## Steps to create a map
 ### Account Creation
 You need an API access token to associate your requests to your account.
+Also, there's an upper limit of how many geocoding requests and how many times you can serve a map to a user.
+Mapbox is pretty generous with these.

 ### A [base map](https://docs.mapbox.com/mapbox-gl-js/example/simple-map/)
 ```